 Our responses with personnel and equipment vary depending on what type of incident:

-Dispatch services are provided contractually with Washoe County Sheriff’s Department.
+Dispatch services are provided contractually with Grass Valley.
 Through the latest technology in Computer Aided Dispatch associated with Pro-QA, Emergency Medical Dispatch (EMD), and Emergency Fire Dispatch (EFD) priority dispatch criteria are utilized to ensure the appropriate equipment and personnel are responded to each and every request for assistance.

 Depending on the severity of the incident, medical responses will typically respond an engine and a medic unit (ambulance).